uptane/deployment-considerations/repositories.md

 * Make all metadata appear expired.
 If the Time Server returns a time far in the future, all Uptane metadata will appear expired to the vehicle.
 The vehicle would be unable to verify the metadata, thus creating a denial of service.
 * Make expired metadata appear current.
 If the Time Server returns a time in the past, Uptane metadata that was valid at that point in the past will appear valid to the vehicle, thus allowing for a freeze attack.
 This cannot be used for a rollback attack as the ECU will not accept a time earlier than the time of their previous update.

-All of these attacks can be mitigated by rotating the Time Server key in root metadata, as described in [Managing signing keys and metadata expiration](https://uptane.github.io/deployment-considerations/key_management.html).
+All of these attacks can be mitigated by rotating the Time Server key in Root metadata, as described in [Managing signing keys and metadata expiration](https://uptane.github.io/deployment-considerations/key_management.html).

 ## What suppliers should do